GlobalSharkMovement/GlobalSpatialRisk/README.md

 # GlobalSpatialRisk
-Repository containing raw data, R scripts and the GSMP Rpackage for the manuscript "Global spatial risk assessment of sharks under the footprint of fisheries"
+Repository containing derived data, R scripts and the GSMP Rpackage for the manuscript "Global spatial risk assessment of sharks under the footprint of fisheries"

 ## r_scripts